 The iPad became a hit because it suited well as a plaything for newborns, just as Instagram became the app for older siblings and millennial parents to share baby photos.

 Besides Apple, other manufacturers began shipping their own tablets and phablets to tap into the lucrative market.
-Companies such as Samsung, Microsoft, and Google entered the scene with their own versions of these devices, offering consumers a wider range of choices in terms of features, operating systems, and price points.
+Companies such as Samsung, Microsoft, and Google entered the scene with their own versions of tablets.
+This offered consumers a range of choices in terms of features, operating systems, and price points.

 After only a few years, Alpha kids are capable of amazing skills with gadgets.
 They easily find their way around YouTube, even with limited reading abilities.
 To them, typing on small screens will seem old-fashioned when they grow up.